ise-uiuc/NablaFuzz/README.md

 # ∇Fuzz

-This is the artifact of the research paper, "Fuzzing Automatic Differentiation in Deep-Learning Libraries" (ICSE'23).
+This is the artifact of the research paper, "Fuzzing Automatic Differentiation in Deep-Learning Libraries" (in submission).
+The authors make their best attempt to anonymize the artifacts.
+Please note that it may still be possible that the authors' identities are revealed by deeply studying this repository.

 ## About

 ∇Fuzz is a fully automated API-level fuzzer targeting AD in DL libraries, which utilizes differential testing on different execution scenarios to test both first-order and high-order gradients, and also includes automated filtering strategies to remove false positives caused by numerical instability.

-We cross-check the output values and gradients for the same function and input computed in different execution scenerios, such as direct invocation, reverse mode AD, and forward mode AD, as the test oracle.
-For more details, please check our [paper](https://yangchenyuan.github.io/files/ICSE23-NablaFuzz.pdf).

 This is the ∇Fuzz's implementation on PyTorch, TensorFlow, JAX, and OneFlow.